embedded-pro/embedded-devcontainer/.github/ISSUE_TEMPLATE/tool_request.md

 **What is the use-case for the inclusion**
 Describe why the proposed tool should be added.
-Please note that project specific tools should be added to a derived container instead of adding them to amp-devcontainer.
+Please note that project specific tools should be added to a derived container instead of adding them to embedded-devcontainer.

 **What is the estimated size impact**
 Describe what the estimated (or absolute) size impact of the inclusion would be on the final